 The due process of Participatory Rural Appraisal was followed in which village committees were sensitized about project activities.
 An appraisal of land resources, water resources, forest and pasture land resources, common property resources, production system and livestock resources was carried out by collecting data from primary and secondary sources.
 Group meeting were organized at common places and problem and possible solution were debated, discussed and efforts were made to reach agreement on activities required under the projects.
 This was followed by transect walks across the entire area of the village and spots indicated by the community.
-The proposedtechno-economical feasible activities were discussed and finalized.
-Due records of discussions were maintained.
-Similarly, discussions were held about entry point activities and items of work were finalized keeping in view the availability of funds in the project.
-Through discussions were held on production activities and innovative techniques of improving crop, fruit and milk production.
+The Technical possibilities were discussed and measurements were recorded for jointly agreed activities.
+Similarly, discussions were held on proposed entry point activities and techno-feasible works were finalized keeping in view the availability of funds in the project.
+Feasible proposals on production activities and techniques to improve crop, fruit and milk production were held.
 The women groups were sensitized about income generating activities and skill improvement by various types of trainings.
-The department field staff facilitated the process of participation at the planning stage.
-The department officials simultaneously stated the process of forming watershed committees for each village.
-The roles and responsibilities of all stake holders as per guidelines, the mechanism of fund flows, cost sharing arrangement in different components and operational mechanism of the projects was thoroughly discussed with the community and Watershed Committees (WC) in detail.
+The field staff facilitated the process of participation at the planning stage.
+The roles and responsibilities of all stake holders as per guidelines , the mechanism of fund flows, cost sharing arrangement in different components and operational mechanism of the projects was thoroughly discussed with the community and Watershed Committees (WC).

-1.2.1Participatory Net Planning
+1.2.1 Participatory Net Planning